🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 As I was shopping around and pricing out different options, I found about a $5,000 price difference between most of the dedicated boat lots and those who only sold new boats on the side.

-Keep in mind that the brand of the boat will make a huge difference in the price.
-Each seller will tell you that their boats are better because of X, Y or Z. Some of them will even convince you of it.
+Remember that the boat's brand will greatly affect the price.
+Each seller will tell you that their boats are better because of X, Y or Z. Some will even convince you.

 The truth is that pontoon boats are fairly generic.
 That isn't to say that craftsmanship doesn't matter.
 There really aren't any horrible brands out there - at least among the bigger manufacturers.